lackofbindings/ORLModules/README.md

 This module adds 4 detail normal texture slots.
 Each texture slot has individual controls for tiling, offset and strength.
 It features one mask texture slot where each of the 4 RGBA channels corresponds to one of the normal texture layers, similar to the [RGBA Color Mask Module](#rgba-color-mask).
 Based on the code from the official Details module.

+### Detail Metallic

+This module adds an input for a packed texture containing metallic and smoothness detail maps.
+Each layer is added to the corresponding base metallic/smoothness values, with a slider to control the strength of each (or invert it).
+This is useful for adding tiled detail to your PBR surfaces.

 ## How to Install

 ### Dependencies